bgu-frontend/hw2_2025/README.md

 # Project parts
 ## Database
 ### Mongo server
-- It's recommender to use the atlas mongodb to store the notes.
+- It's recommended to use the atlas mongodb to store the notes.
 Open a free account and initialize a new database in Atlas.
 For more details, follow the example from [Saving data to MongoDB- MongoDB](https://fullstackopen.com/en/part3/saving_data_to_mongo_db#mongo-db).
 - You can also use a [local mongo database](https://www.mongodb.com/docs/manual/installation/).
 - The University's firewall prevents connection with Atlas.
 You can use hotspot from your phone to work around it.
 - The mongodb URL is inside the a .env file.
 It also contains the password for access, so we don't share the .env file.
 We will test using our own .env.